expo/expo/docs/pages/development/installation.md

 import { Tab, Tabs } from '~/components/plugins/Tabs';
 import { Terminal } from '~/ui/components/Snippet';

 The installation steps on this page are only required to add the `expo-dev-client` library to a React Native or Bare project.
-To add a the `expo-dev-client` library to an existing managed project, see our [Getting Started guide](getting-started.md).
+To add the `expo-dev-client` library to an existing managed project, see our [Getting Started guide](getting-started.md).

 If you're just starting your project, you can create a new project from our template with: